marcpalmer/HORN/horn-specification.md

 }
 {% endhighlight %}

-How you access this is up to the parser implementation you use, but for the jQuery reference implementation you will use something like:
+How you access this is up to the parser implementation you use, but for example the jQuery reference implementation you will use something like:

 {% highlight javascript %}
 var horn = new Horn();